Installation procedure for DX UIM in a Microsoft Windows cluster environment

 1. Open the hub configuration file hub.cfg present under <shared drive>:\Nimsoft\robot folder.

-2. Add the below line in <hub> section.
+2. Add the line below in the <hub> section.

 bulk_size_floor=1